Revised 18 October 2021

 - Identify and seek to avoid or minimise any hazards specific to the event, map or proposed courses, and display the warning notices at registration and/or the start.

-- Identify additional hazards in the case of bad weather/visibility.
+- Identify any public health hazards or additional hazards in the case of bad weather/visibility.

 - Minimise hazards for Moderate, Easy and Very easy courses, e.g. do not set controls near edge of map.

-- Check that adequate water is available on each course, at controls and/or other key locations.
+- For events where water is provided, check that adequate water is available on each course, at controls and/or other key locations.
 The locations where water is provided should be specified in the control descriptions, or on maps or master maps if drinks are not placed at controls.

-- If pre-marked maps are used, print an emergency contact number on the map.
-That number should be contactable at the assembly area throughout the event until the last competitor has returned.
-In areas where there is unreliable mobile coverage, this may be the number of the satellite phone kept at the assembly area.
+- If pre-marked maps are used, consider printing an emergency contact number on the map.
+This could be an OACT satellite phone if one is being used (for example in areas where there is unreliable mobile coverage).
+Whichever number is used, that number should be contactable at the assembly area throughout the event until the last competitor has returned.
 For events in which competitors copy their own courses, the emergency contact number should be written on the master maps.

-- Ensure that the officials responsible for the registration, start and event organisation are aware of and able to fulfil safety requirements.
+- Ensure that the officials responsible for the registration, start and event organisation are aware of and able to fulfil safety requirements, including for example by:

-- Ensure that a list of phone numbers of search resources (including the relevant management authority or landowner), hospitals and search and rescue authorities is at hand.
+- having a list of key phone numbers (including the relevant management authority or landowner), hospitals and search and rescue authorities on hand.

-- Ensure that a qualified doctor or currently qualified first aider will be on hand at all events.
+- ascertaining whether any qualified doctor or currently qualified first aider will be present at the event – this is particularly important for major events.

 For each participant or leader of a group of participants, organisers must obtain sufficient details to ensure that emergency procedures can be implemented.
 This information should include: